bittnkr/uniq/doc/articles/00-introducing/00-introducing.md

 In the next articles, I will guide you trough the line of thought she gave me and everything will make sense.

-But, after the Muse departure, the black book got the drawer bottom and I was back to my life of middle aged IT guy, in a broken marriage, solving problems of others while my own life was a mess.
+After the Muse departure, the black book got the drawer bottom and I was back to my life of middle aged IT guy, in a broken marriage, solving problems of others while my own life was a mess.

 But something had changed in me...
 After those glimpses of the higher dimensions, I was not the same person anymore.